-I didn't exactly follow how Meteora deduced that the weird stuff that had been happening threatened to somehow rip this world apart.
+But there was a problem with this story which I first noticed when Meteora somehow deduced that the weird stuff that had been happening threatened to somehow rip this world apart.
 Fictional characters becoming real is so bizarre that it would be a miracle to explain just that, much less figure out what longterm consequences the situation will have for reality itself.
 Surely this was a theory at best.
 Yet it seems that we are being expected to assume that she is right, accept it as established fact, and run with it.
-I don't know if that was a good idea; for one thing, her theory was so complicated and was explained in such fancy terminology that I have no idea whether it makes a lick of sense or not.
-I don't know what danger signals I should be on the lookout for or what the worse case solution end result would be.
+I didn't know if that was a good idea; for one thing, her theory was so complicated and was explained in such fancy terminology that I had no idea whether it makes a lick of sense or not.
+I didn't know what danger signals I should be on the lookout for or what the worse case end result would be.
 I guess I have a hard time suspending disbelief when such a calamitous possibility is pitched to me and I'm expected to accept it as an article of faith.
 And it was more fun just trying to solve the original mystery of how fictional characters were becoming real--that was more than enough to blow one's mind.

-Episode seven involved a good deal of inconclusive fighting among the Creations, which kind of seemed like a waste to me.
-I would rather we move forward towards an explanation and solution to the problem, and that seemed to be taking place at a snail's pace.
+There's a good deal of inconclusive fighting among the Creations, which kind of seemed like a waste to me.
+I would rather we had moved forward towards an explanation and solution to the problem, and that seemed to be taking place at a snail's pace.
 Why is Sota so reluctant to reveal that he knows something that might be critically important?
 Does he have more loyalty to one old friend than to several new ones?
 Either he's trying to hide something or this story is simply not going to make complete sense, and that thought is disturbing because it just might be true.
 The fact that it has never been explained how this Creators business could pose a threat to the existence of our entire world makes it hard to get excited.
 A number of things don't make sense: why do important people like Sota wander about without bodyguards, even though the government is aware of the problem and has made great efforts to bring it under control?
-I can't help feeling that this is a show which started off with a cool and novel concept, but hasn't done much with it.
-I hate that schoolgirl character, not just because she's a pure psychopath but because her 100% evil personality is so two dimensional, and trivializes the rest of the show.
-What's the point of her trying to trick Sota when we all know how bad she is?
-It would be better if it was unclear if she was good or evil, and therefore we didn't know exactly what to expect.
-For a while it looked like he was going to fall for it, which made me roll my eyes.
+It was frustrating that a show with so much potential seemed to be doing relatively little with it.
+It was definitely worth watching, but I felt the story was tying me down when I wanted to lunge forward.